 A combination of municipal reserve and stormwater management facility provide a buffer to country residential residences to the west of Phase 2, Stage 3.
-With this proposed amendment and the change in boundary to the Salisbury Village neighbourhood to the west, the buffer area to existing Country Residential will be provided by the existing tree stand along the south and west boundaries.

 The wetland and associated tree stand in Phase 3 provides a unique setting for the mix of business park and office uses proposed.
 Phase 3 has also sensitively oriented development around a wetland area and sited development modules to respect and maintain topography in Phase 3 to the greatest extent possible.
 This "Business Campus" envisions a transition of heights from lower buildings on east side of the property to a higher building profile on the west side to reduce visual impacts on adjoining neighbours.
 A fence will be constructed on the rear property line of the Single Family Residential to provide a small buffer between the Phase 2 Single Family Residential land uses and the Mixed Business Park/ Business Park Office land uses in Phase 3.
 Landscaping may also be utilized to further transition the uses.